jgroschwitz/GrAPES/README.md

 imperatives
 ```

-## Details about the contruction of each category
+## Details about the construction of each category

 The appendix of the [paper](https://aclanthology.org/2023.emnlp-main.662/) provides extensive details for each of the 36 categories.